solskogen/archlinux-aarch64-builder/TESTING.md

 # Test Suite Documentation

-## 🧪 Full Test Suite for Arch Linux AArch64 Build System
+## 🧪 Full Test Suite for Arch Linux Multi-Architecture Build System

 This comprehensive test suite validates all components of the build system with **100+ test cases** covering: